sudo-self/Rpi-shairport-sync/README.md

 Shairport Sync
 =============
-* Shairport Sync is an AirPlay audio player – it plays audio streamed from Apple devices and AirPlay sources such a [ForkedDaapd](http://ejurgensen.github.io/forked-daapd/).
+* Shairport Sync is an AirPlay audio player – it plays audio streamed from Apple devices and from AirPlay sources such [ForkedDaapd](http://ejurgensen.github.io/forked-daapd/).
 * Shairport Sync supports AirPlay 1 or AirPlay 2.
 * **AirPlay 2 support is experimental and incomplete.** The focus of the development effort is to get a good and stable audio experience.
 Thus, many features are missing or broken.
 So integration with Apple's Home app is missing; remote control doesn't work.
 * When built for AirPlay 1, Shairport Sync runs on Linux, FreeBSD and OpenBSD.